kazurayam/KatalonDiscussion10209/README.md

 ## Solution

-I would introduce to you [Materials], a java/groovy library that resolves output file paths in a well-structured format.
-The  [`com.kazurayam.materials.MaterialRepository`] provides convinient methods with which I can solve the above-mensioned problems easily.
+I would introduce to you [Materials](https://github.com/kazurayam/Materials), a java/groovy library that resolves output file paths in a well-structured format.
+The  `com.kazurayam.materials.MaterialRepository` class provides convenient methods with which I can solve the above-mensioned problems easily.

-1. [`resolveMaterialPath(String testCaseId, String fileName)`] method returs `java.nio.file.Path` object for a File to be created.
+1. `resolveMaterialPath(String testCaseId, String fileName)` method returns `java.nio.file.Path` object for a File to be created.
-2. [`makeIndex()`] method generates the `./Materials/index.html` file.
+2. `makeIndex()` method generates the `./Materials/index.html` file.

 ## How to run the demo